NASAPsyche/irondb/README.md

 - Naming convention to name route, template, stylesheet, and public javascripts for a single page a similar, if not same, name.

 ### **Controller**: Coordinates all request and handling of data.
+#### Components:
+- db: Database access layer, defines connection to postgres database using [node-postgres](node-postgres.com) and stores several of the core database transaction logic.
+    - **index.js** Instantiates the connection pool and exposes node-postgres query functions.
+Pool exported for direct client usage when executing database calls as transaction [see here](https://node-postgres.com/features/transactions) for example.
+    - **entry-parser.js** Parser for manual editor and tool without tables.
+    - **insert-entry.js** Module inserts entry from entry parser.
+    - **update-entry.js** Module takes an object with an array of database commands and runs the commands.
+- middleware:
+    - **auth.js** Defines middleware to protect routes with authentication using [passport.js](http://www.passportjs.org/)
+- **py:** Internal python scripts.
+Provides validations for editor.
+- **routes:** Each file defines a router with routes related to its name.
+In the case of data-entry and database some routers have been nested to be attached to their respective router before being attached to the root application.
+- **utils:** Functions used throughout the application
+- **app.js** The core of the application.
+Combines all routers defines the overall flow of requests into the server.

 ## Testing